We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are a number of anecdotal reports of women whose menstrual period stopped when they started doing IF and went back to normal when they resumed their previous eating pattern.

-They should follow separate guidelines, like easing into the practice and stopping immediately if they have any problems like amenorrhea (absence of menstruation).
+Women should follow separate guidelines, like easing into the practice and stopping immediately if they have any problems like amenorrhea (absence of menstruation).
+If you are considering IF, you should talk to a doctor or dietitian to see whether it is right for you.

 People who are underweight or have a history of eating disorders should not fast.
 There is also some evidence that intermittent fasting may be harmful to some women.